Charcoal stoves are essential if planning to live off the grid. They are used for cooking and heating the house.

 What Will You Need To Make Charcoal?

-You need the right tools and equipment and wood logs to make charcoal.
+You need the right tools, equipment, and wood logs to make charcoal.
 The following is the detailed list of requirements.

 Tools for making charcoal include an ax or chain saw, a metal drum with a lid, and a tree to cut.
 Collect all these materials to make your own charcoal.